opcodespace/simple-export-import-for-acf-data/readme.txt

 Contributors: opcodespace
 Tags: Export, Import, Page, Post, Custom Post Type, ACF, Advanced custom field Requires at least: 5.4.0
-Tested up to: 6.0.1
+Tested up to: 6.0.2
 Requires PHP: 7.0
-Stable tag: 1.2.4
+Stable tag: 1.2.5
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 With this plugin you simply export and import page, post and custom post.
 This plugin supports ACF fields.

 == Description ==
-This "Simple Export Import for ACF Data" plugin is very helpful for developers who develop theme in staging website with ACF and deploy to live.
-If you want to use this plugin, you must have ACF installed and activated.
+This "Simple Export Import for ACF Data" plugin is very helpful for developers who develop a theme in a staging website with ACF and deploy it to live.
+You must have ACF installed and activated, before using this plugin.

-** Important Note: ** Both sites must have the same version of "Simple Export Import for ACF Data".
+**Important Note:** Both sites must have the same version of "Simple Export Import for ACF Data".

 = Supported Post/Page data in FREE Plugin =
 * Title